opattison/olivermakes/_posts/2012-03-06-casey-trees-redesign.md

 - Portions of the site relied on Adobe Flash for content and interaction.
 Portions of the site were not usable without Flash support.
 Even aside from accessibility issues, the organization also lacked the technical support to maintain these quickly aging resources.
 - The organization’s blog was not integrated with the website.
 It ran on a different host and content management system.
 There was virtually no shared experience with the main site, and all of the resources on the blog were managed separately.
 - The visual design reflected the organization as it existed years ago when it had fewer employees and programs.
 New programs were on the way: a tree farm, local advocacy, expanded education efforts, and new tree planting programs.
 Additionally, the communications and development team had larger design goals that could only be met with a substantial visual redesign.
-- The site was maintained with Adobe Contribute, outdated and limited software that the communications staff did not enjoy using.
+- The site was maintained with Adobe Contribute: outdated and limited software that the communications staff did not enjoy using.
 The site’s design was not modular enough to flexibly design new pages or experiences, and content management was getting increasingly difficult as the site grew.

 ## Results